jlchmura/lpc-language-server/README.md

 | `global_include` | When provided, will add this file as an `#include` to each file.        |
 | `player`         | The location of your player file.
 Defaults to `"/obj/player.c"`         |

+#### Lib Root Dir - `rootDir`
+If your config file is located in a folder other than your lib's root directory, use this setting to specify the location of the root folder.

 #### Include Dirs - `include`

 An array of folders that are searched when including files via the `#include` directive.